What is BOSC?

 The Bioinformatics Open Source Conference promotes and facilitates the open source development of bioinformatics tools and open science.

-In 2021, BOSC returned to ISMB; we will again be part of ISMB every year except for 2018 and 2020.
+BOSC has been part of ISMB every year except for 2018 and 2020.
 In 2020, BOSC partnered with GCC to form the Bioinformatics Community Conference, BCC2020.
 In 2018, BOSC was held jointly with GCC as a combined GCCBOSC2018.

 BOSC aims to: